SGSVertigo/vertigo-instructions/Vertigo_in_the_classroom.md

-An interesting investigation could be to find the relationship between a pupil’s mass and the maximum Force experienced on the trampoline.
+An interesting investigation could be to find the relationship between a pupil’s mass, and the maximum force experienced on the trampoline.

 ## <a name = "IntermediateJ"></a>Intermediate

 ### Force, displacement and velocity

 It is also possible to investigate the height and velocity of the trampolinist.
-This is similar to previous investigation.
+This is similar to previous investigations.
-The gradient of the distance/ time graph out to be directly proportional to the velocity.
+The gradient of the distance/ time graph ought to be directly proportional to the velocity.

 * Load the script Tramp_lesson2 and follow the instructions as before.

 ![](tramp2.jpg)

 The final graph looks at the force that the trampoline exerts on the trampolinist as it is stretched.
-It is a difficult graph to analyse if multiple jumps are viewed simultaneously.
+It is a difficult graph to analyse, if multiple jumps are viewed simultaneously.

 * Adjusting the ‘force window’ required can be achieved by modifying line 137 of the matlab script.